astravant/digitalgarden/_pages/about.md

 - Genomics
 - Robotics
 - Biomanufacturing
-- Genetic engineering
-- Bio-defense/bio-offense
+- Bio-defense/Bio-offense
+- Neuroscience (behavioral, cognitive, molecular)
 - Political Philosophy
-- Historical Theology
+- Theology (Historical, Biblical, etc.)
-- Startups & Technology
+- American Dynamism

+*My email address may change without notice to reduce spam-email, etc.

+brandon[dot]product [at] gmail [dot] com

 ## Recent Reading

 - [A Theater Of Envy: William Shakespeare](https://a.co/d/3ReJnCv) by Rene Girard
 - [Power, Sex, Suicide: Mitochondria and the Meaning of Life](https://a.co/d/gVITrqp) by Nick Lane
 - [The Hundred-Year Marathon: China's Secret Strategy to Replace America as the Global Superpower](https://a.co/d/1zi09AH) by Michael Pillsbury
+- [The Island of Dr. Moreau](https://a.co/d/3YolLIb) by H.G.
+Wells
 - [Evening in the Palace of Reason](https://a.co/d/89bwxKK) by James Gaines
 - [Energy and Civilization: A History](https://a.co/d/dztFJca) by Vaclav Smil
 - [City of Quartz: Excavating the Future in Los Angeles](https://a.co/d/c56gseN) by Mike Davis
 - [The Great War for Civilisation: The Conquest of the Middle East](https://a.co/d/iyHq3Hp) by Robert Fisk
-- [The Island of Dr. Moreau](https://a.co/d/3YolLIb) by H.G.
-Wells
 - [ON POWER: The Natural History of Its Growth](https://a.co/d/6Y0EBXa) by Bertrand De Jouvenel
 - [The Protestant Ethic and the Spirit of Capitalism](https://a.co/d/irsvm7X) by Max Weber
 - [Prisoners of Geography: Ten Maps That Tell You Everything You Need to Know About Global Politics](https://a.co/d/0QXJXsO) by Tim Marshall